lonex/geo_tweet/README.md

 ## Geo Tweet

-A prototype app to showcase MongoDB, and Twitter streaming API.
+A prototype app to showcase EventMachine, MongoDB, and Twitter streaming API.

 ## Installation